 Step 5: Know Your Numbers

 Setting a sale price for your product can be challenging.
 Knowing your numbers in and out makes this process simple.
 Do you know how much your finished product costs to produce?
 I mean, from start to finish, how much do the materials cost?
 Once the finished product is assembled, do you know what that cost you?
 How many minutes or hours does it take you to make one unit?
-Will you be renting out space to create this product and if so, how much time did you spend there creating it?
+Will you be renting out space to create this product and if so, how much time do you spend producing it?
 Will you package your product?
 And how much does that cost?
 Once you have figured in your raw materials, facility and/or labor costs you have your break even number.
 Only after you have identified that number, can you start to think about choosing your product's price point, in order to predetermine your profit.
 This may be the MOST IMPORTANT step of all because your margin of profit will determine if you'll be spinning your wheels, operating an expensive hobby/non profit organization, or if you'll be generating business that adds funds to your bank account.
-Tools like the Prophit Sheet will give you a head start by helping you easily manage your numbers.
+The tools we offer at Prophit will give you a head start by helping you easily manage your numbers.
 Make sure you know your numbers before getting in too deep.